Teddi is a big fan of comfort food, but she makes sure there are plenty of veggies involved!

-I want both.
-I try to use at least three types of vegetables.
-This recipe uses five.
+This recipe uses five kinds of veggies.
 I tend to favor root vegetables, but I am not averse to adding (or occasionally substituting) peas and green beans—leftover or newly cooked.
 Moreover, I rarely pass up an opportunity to add a green or red pepper.
 I add enough filling that the mixture is usually simply coated with the sauce, not sitting in a pool of sauce.
-Filling ingredients can be reduced a little for those who would prefer a little more sauce to filling ratio.
+Filling ingredients can be reduced a little for those who would prefer a higher sauce-to-filling ratio.

-This recipe uses a white sauce.
-A basic white sauce is made up of melted butter mixed with flour to which milk and/or cream is added, and then it's seasoned with a little salt and pepper.
-You can add other seasonings and flavors as you so choose.
+This recipe uses a basic white sauce made up of melted butter mixed with flour, to which milk and/or cream is added, and which is seasoned with a little salt and pepper.
+You can add other seasonings and flavors as you choose.
 More about that later when we go over the sauce recipe in detail.
 Approximate metric conversions are supplied throughout the recipe.

 To make a pot pie, the order things need to be done in is: